Linaro/website/_posts/2012/03/2012-03-27-linaro-connect-q1-12-full-video-list-now-available.markdown

 **About Linaro Connect**

-> The industry’s largest and most important event for developing Linux on ARM, Linaro Connect Q2.12 will be located in Hong Kong for the first time, enabling access for many companies and individuals new to Linaro.
+> The industry’s largest and most important event for developing Linux on Arm, Linaro Connect Q2.12 will be located in Hong Kong for the first time, enabling access for many companies and individuals new to Linaro.

-> All attendees can expect to work with some of the best software developers as we plan out and code the future of Linux on ARM.
+> All attendees can expect to work with some of the best software developers as we plan out and code the future of Linux on Arm.
 It will be an intensive week consisting of discussion and planning in the morning, engineering in the afternoon > and socialising in the evening.

 More information about Linaro Connect can be found at: [http://connect.linaro.org/resources/](http://connect.linaro.org/resources/)